 There are, of course, individual exceptions to this, but they have little impact on the general pattern.

 Similar difficulties arise when interpreting data on distribution of wealth.
-These data measure only the average or aggregate worth those occupying a statistical category.
+These data measure only the average or aggregate worth of those occupying a statistical category.
 They do not reflect the actual experience of real people who move into higher categories as they accumulate wealth, while at the same time, people are dropping into lower categories.
 In other words, it’s a myth that the rich keep getting richer while the poor keep getting poorer.
 What is actually happening is the “poor” keep getting richer while many of the rich get poorer or, at best, maintain their level of wealth.

 None of this real-life experience is evident in the statistics cited by those calling for more government intervention to address inequality.
 Again, there are individual exceptions to this, but these exceptions do not alter the pattern.